eagskunst/GamingNews/README.md

 # Changelog

+**-02/02/2019:**
+    Bugfixes for Api calls and Month check.
+    Some urls in Urls.json are making trouble (don't know exactly why), Because of that, XboxO urls on EN aren't working :/

 **-14/01/2019:**
     Added new section: ReleasesFragment.
     Little trick for less api calls: Just saving the retrieved list on shared preferences, erasing passed days if needed :p.